chelmerrox/to-do-list/README.md

 # To Do List

 > This is a To-Do list app where a user can add or remove a task in a list & clear the list when all tasks are completed.
-Users can also change the order of the tasks on the list.
 Webpack has been used in this project.

 ## Built With